This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 The bottom section of the option screen will list the variables that are in this template.

-Finally click the button to
+Finally click the

 save these options and continue with the batch process.